You've probably heard about 7 chakras before in your life.

 A Reiki session can last approximately forty-five minutes and the patient will remain lying on a bed, barefoot and dressed.
 During the session, soft music and aromas such as incense or essences (aromatherapy) are used.

-Hands are placed on a series of locations on the body and the Reiki Energy flows.
+Hands are placed on a series of locations on the body and the Reiki Energy flows through the Chakras.

 During a treatment, you feel a deep relaxation, a great sense of peace.
 Many people fall asleep, which has no influence on the final result, some feel a tingling, heat or cold in different parts of the body as the energy flows, other people see colors, experience a feeling of "floating" or feel emotions that come to the surface and others simply do not feel anything, in this case Reiki will be working at more subtle levels.